ethereum/ethereum-org-website/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 ### Network {#network}

-Of course there's some data that speaks to the health of the network.
+Some block data is concerned about the health of Ethereum more holistically.

 - Total transactions – The number of transactions since Ethereum was created.
 - Transactions per second – The number of transactions processable within a second.